 Champagne Chassenay d'Arce - Privilège Brut

-"A beautiful champagne at a very reasonable price"
+“A lovely champagne at a very reasonable price”

-Based on Pinot Noir, this expressive, refined Champagne opens with an elegant nose, focused on lovely fresh aromas of white flowers and yellow fruits.
-The harmonious and balanced palate is fresh and generous.
-Its elegance and freshness make it a particularly good accompaniment to seafood.
+Made primarily from Pinot Noir, this expressive, refined Champagne opens with an elegant, lively bouquet centered on lovely fresh aromas of white flowers and yellow fruits.
+The harmonious, balanced palate is fresh and generous.
+Its elegance and freshness pair particularly well with seafood.

-Buy your Chassenay d'Arce Champagnes at the best price in our private sale!
+Buy Chassenay d'Arce champagnes at the best price in a private sale!

 Eye